 Winner of many awards, Thrall also held the Louis Comfort Tiffany Fellowship in Graphics.
 He has been a member and represented in annual shows of The Boston Printmakers and the Society of American Graphic Artists (SAGA), New York for more than 50 years.

 Thrall held the Ferrar-Marrs Chair in Fine Arts at Lawrence University in Appleton, Wisconsin until his retirement in 1990.
 He was a visiting artist-teacher at the Artist’s Union in Helsinki, Finland, the Slade School of Art at University College and Morley College both in London, and at the University of Wisconsin–Madison.
 Thrall continued to work in his Milwaukee studio until his death.

-Books that include Thrall and his work are A Century of American Printmaking 1880–1980 by James Watrous 1984), American Prints and Printmakers by Una Johnson (1980), The Art of Written Forms by Donald Anderson (1969), The Wisconsin Story by Russell Austin (1964), and Who’s Who in America in Art and Who’s Who in America.
+Books that include Thrall: The Print Renaissance in America: A Revolution by Ron Ruble; A Century of American Printmaking 1880–1980 by James Watrous; American Prints and Printmakers by Una Johnson; The Art of Written Forms by Donald Anderson; The Wisconsin Story by Russell Austin; and Who’s Who in American Art and Who’s Who in America.